fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 curl -D - --digest -u apiUser:OwnerApiPass123 --header "Content-Type: application/cbor" --data-binary @voucher http://localhost:8042/api/v1/owner/vouchers/
 ```

 **Make sure you are getting status `200 OK` for the curl calls.
-If you are facing issue with `localhost` curl calls, try with ip address instead of localhost.**
+If you are facing issue with `localhost` curl calls, try with IP address instead of localhost.**

-Wait for TO0 finished for <guid> message on the Owner console.
+Wait for TO0 to finish for <guid> message on the Owner console.

 Expect the following message on successful TO0 completion.